jakeday4/website/content/authors/admin/_index.md

 title: Jake Day
 ---

-Jake Day is an associate professor of criminology at the University of North Carolina Wilimington.
-His research centers on social capital, segregation, and race inequality in labor markets as well as criminological theory and criminal and juvenile justice policy.
+I am an associate professor of criminology at the University of North Carolina Wilmington.
+My research centers on social capital, segregation, and race inequality in labor markets as well as criminological theory and criminal and juvenile justice policy.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/day_cv_sept2020.pdf" "newtab" >}}cv{{< /staticref >}}.